euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

     F = zeros((3, N, N, N))
     F = cross(U, W, F)

-The cross product actually makes 6 calls to the multiply ufunc, 3 to subtract and also requires temporary arrays for storage.
+The cross product actually makes 6 calls to the multiply ufunc, 3 to subtract, and also requires temporary arrays for storage.
 Each ufunc loops over the entire computational mesh and as such it is not unexpected that the computation of the cross product becomes a bottleneck.
-The built-in `numpy.cross` uses ufuncs as well and runs approximately as fast as the code shown.
+The built-in `numpy.cross` (shown in the cross code listing) uses ufuncs as well and runs approximately as fast as the code shown.
 Moving this routine to numba or cython we can hardcode the loop over the mesh just once and speed-up is approximately a factor 5.
 A numba implementation is shown below

 .. code-block:: python

+    from numba import jit, float64 as float

     @jit(float[:,:,:,:](float[:,:,:,:],
          float[:,:,:,:], float[:,:,:,:]), nopython=True)